On the uniqueness of solutions to quadratic BSDEs with non-convex generators and unbounded terminal conditions: the certain exponential moment case: Proof of Theorem

-\textbf{Proof of (i) of Theorem \ref{ncth1}.} Since $g_1$ satisfies (i) of (A1), and $g_2$ satisfies (B) with $\overline{\alpha}_\cdot\equiv0$ and $a=0$, then it is not hard to verify that $g=g_1+g_2$ also satisfies (i) of (A1), hence the existence result has been given in (i) of Proposition \ref{cun}.
-That is to say, BSDE (\ref{BSDE1.1}) admits a solution $(Y_\cdot, Z_\cdot)$ satisfying (\ref{kj}), and $Z_\cdot\in\M^2$.
+In the sequel, we prove Theorem \ref{ncth1} with the above observations. \textbf{Proof of (i) of Theorem \ref{ncth1}.} Suppose first that $|\xi|+\int_0^T \alpha_t\dif t$ admits an exponential moment of $p$-order for some $p>\gamma$ (i.e., \eqref{eq:4.2}).
+Suppose further that $g_1(\omega,t,\cdot)$ is quadratic and convex (i.e., (A1) and (A2)), and that $g_2(\omega,t,\cdot)$ is bounded and uniformly continuous (i.e., (H1) and (H2) with $a=0$).
+It is not hard to verify that $g:=g_1+g_2$ also satisfies assumption (A1), hence the existence result has been given in (i) of Proposition \ref{cun}.
+That is to say, BSDE \eqref{BSDE:4.1} admits a solution $(Y_\cdot, Z_\cdot)$ satisfying \eqref{kj}, and $Z_\cdot\in\M^2$.
 Now, we divide the following proof into three steps to show the uniqueness. \textbf{First step.} Let us start by showing $Y_\cdot\leq Y_\cdot^q$ for any $q\in\A$.
-Thanks to Girsanov's theorem, BSDE (\ref{BSDE1.1}) can be equivalently written as follows:
+Thanks to Girsanov's theorem, BSDE \eqref{BSDE:4.1} can be equivalently written as follows:

-It follows from (\ref{fdy1}) that
+It follows from \eqref{fdy1} that